nknewlands/DeepLearningShortCourse/README.md

 # DeepLearningShortCourse
 Short Course on Deep Learning for the 62nd International Statistical Institute (ISI) World Statistics Congress (https://www.isi2019.org/)

+*For questions on specific code, or general questions, use the issues tab above to leave a question/comment*

 **Tutorials** (Not necesarily in order of presentation)

 **Installations**: *(See this first)* Instructions for installing Keras on R or Python.
 There are two test files to test your installation of Keras (and Tensorflow) using the MNIST dataset.